0xjluis/snowig-terminal/README.md

 - This process repeats, creating the effect of falling snow.

 ## Usage

-1. **Installation**: Ensure you have Node.js installed on your system.
-2. **Running the Simulation**: Use the following command to run the simulation:
+1. **Installation && Running the Simulation**: Use the following command to run the simulation:
     ```bash
-    node i && node run dale
+    npm i && npm run dale
     ```
-3. **Customization**: Modify the `width`, `height`, and other parameters in the script to customize the simulation.
+2. **Customization**: Modify the `width`, `height`, and other parameters in the script to customize the simulation.

 ## Note